Lists of influential Jews are never simply lists of Jews.

 That sentence does a lot of work.

 It tells the reader not to confuse the ranking with moral endorsement.
-It also admits that the list is responding to a period when force, wartime decision-making, and diplomatic leverage overwhelmed softer ideas of communal prestige.
+It also admits that the list is responding to a period when force, wartime decision-making, and diplomatic access overwhelmed softer ideas of communal prestige.
 In 2020, the archived AmazingJews item highlighted the Abraham Accords team and the list's diversity across government, art, medicine, literature, and science.
 By 2025, the visible emphasis had shifted toward war, statecraft, intelligence, and political consequence.

 The list did not stop caring about culture, philanthropy, tech, or education.
 It simply moved them lower in the emotional hierarchy.